Admission for the January 2025 academic session is ongoing Apply Now!

 • Describe the legal and regulatory framework for auditing and assurance and discuss the steps of the audit process;

-• Demonstrate skills in writing and communicating the findings of an audit report after the conclusion of the audit engagement and apply appropriate auditing standards to auditing and assurance;
+• Demonstrate skills in writing and communicating the findings of an audit report after the conclusion of the audit engagement;

 • Distinguish between errors and fraud, explain the public’s expectations from an audit and the gaps to date;